 The short sale process starts when a homeowner is delinquent at least 90 days and has been issued a notice of default.
 The lender is now in a position to accept less than what is owed on the mortgage.
 The investor or real estate agent handling the short sale will need to sign an authorization to release form that will be sent to the lender giving them permission to speak to the lender on the homeowners behalf.

-Once the authorization is faxed to the lender, the investor or real estate agent will request a short sale packet or workout packet.
-They will also get the direct number of the person who is handling the account which will save them lots of time and headache in the weeks to come.
+Once the authorization is faxed to the lender, whether you are the investor or a real estate agent will request a short sale packet or workout packet.
+You should also get the direct number of the person who is handling the account which will save lots of time and headache in the weeks to come.
 Next in the short sale process is checking title.
 If you have a relationship with the title company, you can run a preliminary report at no cost.
-This allows you to see what liens are on title.
+This allows you to see if there are any liens against the property.

 Short sale requirements